kartius/tools/cloud/config/README.md

-In order to cooperate with Vault (Sevrets manager server) Link to download - https://www.vaultproject.io/downloads.html
+In order to cooperate with Vault (Secrets manager server) Link to download - https://www.vaultproject.io/downloads.html

 Command to start: